 Learn more from the project's managing agency, Northern Colorado Water Conservancy District; visit the Windy Gap Firming Project webpage >

-In the fall of 2017, City Council decided that the City of Longmont would participate in the project at a capacity level of 8,000 acre-feet of water secured for Longmont (a volume similar approximately 2/3 the size of Union Reservoir).
+In the fall of 2017, City Council decided that the City of Longmont would participate in the project at a capacity level of 8,000 acre-feet of water secured for Longmont (a volume similar to approximately 2/3 the size of Union Reservoir).

-The total estimated cost for Longmont to secure (own) 8,000 acre-feet of water is $41 million.*
+The total estimated cost for Longmont to secure (own) 8,000 acre-feet of water is $59.5 million.*

-- The City has invested $5 million (as of fall 2017) and has an estimated remaining contribution of $36 million.*
+- The City has invested $6.8 million (as of fall 2019) and has an estimated remaining contribution of $52.7 million.*

 - In the November 2017 Boulder County Coordinated Election, Longmont voters approved the issuance of $36.3 million in bonds to help fund the project.
 Repayment of this amount is funded using a combination of rate revenue and development fees.

 Supplemental documents for all City Council meeting items and videos of past meetings can be found on the Agendas & Minutes webpage.

 If you have questions or would like additional information, contact Water Resources.